-How can I care for my teeth and gums?
+How do I care for my teeth and gums?

 There are four basic steps to caring for teeth and gums: